mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 In their research Eriksson and colleagues on using gameplay design patterns to collaboratively design games with young people [-@eriksson_using_2019] draw inspiration from the value of design patterns as a form of "intermediate-level concept" as advocated by [@barendregt_intermediate-level_2018].

-LINK TO WILENSKYS' DEFINITION OF ABSTRACT AS UNFAMILIAR.
-The concept of levels abstraction can also be applied to our analysis of the game making practices with AT concepts.
- - most abstract - Activity - making an engaging game
- - most abstract - Action  - choosing a GDP
- - most concrete - Operation - enacting in code

 In this framework, previously abstract concepts or processes become concrete through familiarisation via repeated use. hared design short cuts like "get it in the game" stand in for previously tricky to complete set of actions.

 The observations of this chapter show the advantages of GDP as an intermediate design concept, hovering in the space between too concrete to

 The benefits and challenges can be summarised below.

 The creation of designed objects and the development of personal knowledge but also the emergence of a community of practice.

 #### GDP as concrete enough to be understandable but abstract enough to be replicable